edgecase/bird-wave/doc/blog2.md

 from [ColorBrewer](http://colorbrewer2.org/), which is an awesome project by Cynthia Brewer to provide color-blind-friendly color options for cartographers.

+## Stay Tuned

 And so we have the basic building blocks for our migration mapper.
-In the next section, we'll talk about how ClojureScript gives us the ability to build powerful interactive components that allow us to exploit the dynamic nature of the application.
+In the next couple of weeks, we're going to introduce you to the application, and we'll talk some more about how Clojure, ClojureScript and Datomic are powerful tools for building interactive applications.